World of Transport Books

 Background

-Herrs Bucher and Klee (who later introduced the JPs) assisted the publisher 'World Traffic Editions Vevey' with 'Kennzeichen der Verkehrsflugzeuge,' the english language update the following year known as ''Operator's Aircraft Registrations and Types' and finally the volume entitled 'All The World's Jet Airliner Markings' of 1963, before compiling their first edition of 'JP Markings' in 1966
+Herrs Bucher and Klee (who later introduced the JPs) assisted the publisher 'World Traffic Editions Vevey' with 'Kennzeichen der Verkehrsflugzeuge,' the English language update the following year known as 'Operator's Aircraft Registrations and Types,' and finally the volume entitled 'All The World's Jet Airliner Markings' of 1963, before compiling their first edition of 'JP Markings' in 1966.

-A highly recommended collection for the serious Airline Buff!
+A highly recommended collection for the serious airline buff!

 JP Airline Fleets & Associated Series (Image Gallery arrow right)